PistonDevelopers/rust-empty/README.md

 If you want to contact me, I often hang around in the #rust IRC channel (bvssvni)

+##Example 1: Hello World

+1. Copy `Makefile` to a new empty project folder.
+2. Open the Terminal and navigate to the project folder.
+3. `make nightly-install`
+4. `make run` to create and run "hello world"

+The "hello world" example is created when there is no executable source code.

+##Example 2: New open source library

+1. Create new repository on Github.
+3. `git clone <url>`
+4. Copy `Makefile` to the folder.
+5. `make git-ignore`
+6. `make lib`
+7. Change `DEFAULT = make help` to `DEFAULT = make lib`

 ##What is Rust-Empty?

 Rust-Empty is a user friendly Makefile/Bash setup tool for Rust programmers.